Bruno-SSC/space-tourism/commit_log.md

     - implemented the tech page component for mobile. com7
     - style destinantion page for tablet/desktop
-    - a bunch of "minor" adjusts of logic/types in several places.
+    - a bunch of "minor" adjusts in several places. com8
+    - droped the mobile-first approach.
+Style crew page for desktop and some more minor adjusts in the header and page-title component styles.